Chand Ke Paar Chalo (TV series): Plot

 Then Anisa and her parents migrate to Mumbai and there the story shifts to Arjun–Anisa–Rahul.
 Anisa's family reach Mumbai, primarily because Anisa's father requires treatment and the big city will provide better facilities.
 Anisa wants to get a job.
 She feels that opportunities in Mumbai are far greater than in Lucknow, and she doesn't want her ill and weak father to have to struggle to provide for them in Lucknow.
-For her, Lucknow does not hold any charm.
+For her, Lucknow holds no charm.

 After much struggle, she procures a job in one of Mumbai's biggest media houses – The Singhanias – who are the owners of a popular magazine: Desi Girls.
 She is hired by Arjun Singhania, the head honcho of this business empire, as his younger brother Rahul's personal assistant.

 Arjun is tired of Rahul's philandering ways, which are likely to ruin a big merger he is planning with Rahul's fiancée's family.
 Arjun is convinced that Anisa is exactly the kind of girl whom Rahul will never dream of flirting with.
 Rahul, on the other hand, is appalled that he is saddled with a girl like Anisa, who, for him, is a social embarrassment.

 Anisa tries hard to fit into her new world of glitz and glamour: a world where every girl is a size zero, where every man is flirtatious, where money talks and style defines one's worth.
 Anisa is thrown into a world where everyone looks down on her and treats her with disdain.
 The story continues with Anisa's struggle to make a place for herself and find happiness, love, and a unique identity.